Local tradition –

 About us

-Deep in the heart of the forest, one of Sweden’s largest production plants for edge glued panels is located in one of the smallest towns in Sweden.
-Here, modern manufacturing methods go hand in hand with a century-old Småland tradition of sustainable wood processing.
+Deep in the heart of the forest, in one of the smallest towns in Sweden, modern manufacturing methods go hand in hand with a century-old Småland tradition of sustainable wood processing.
 Because something we take very seriously is nurturing the forest that we depend on for raw materials.
 And also continuing to supply high quality Swedish timber in different forms to skilled professionals and eager hobby carpenters.
 Today we export our products to some 15 countries around the world.
 With a strong sustainability vision fuelled by Småland business sense, we aim to influence the industry in a positive direction – for today’s and tomorrow’s generations.

 Welcome to an innovative supplier of wood products.